Asian Studies

 Fall.
 Credits: 4

-Second Year Korean I is the first half of a two-semester intermediate Korean course.
+Second Year Korean I is the first half of intermediate Korean.
 It is designed to provide students with intermediate proficiency in Korean speaking, listening, reading, writing, and culture.
 The course will strengthen students' communicative skills on familiar topics related to everyday events and situations.
 Students will also develop discourse/pragmatic competence in various social contexts of communication.

 Applies to requirement(s): Humanities; Language